Fertility Glossary

 An X-ray procedure used to determine whether the Fallopian Tubes are open and of normal caliber.
 The physician injects dye into the uterus through the cervix.
 The dye passes through the tubes if they are open.
 An HSG can also reveal information such as the configuration of the uterus, irregularities, and the presence of fibroids.

 A surgical procedure in which a telescope-like device is inserted through the cervix to view the inside of the uterus.
-This procedure may also be performed in conjunction with a laparoscopy.
+This procedure is sometimes performed in conjunction with a laparoscopy.

 A specialized type of ultrasound used to visualize the uterine cavity.